 If you are a DACA recipient and have Medicaid coverage, you can renew your coverage for 12 months as long as your DACA status is active on the day you renew and you still meet other eligibility criteria for the program.
 In most cases, you can apply for renewal before your Medicaid expires.
 New York State has yet to announce if it will continue to provide Medicaid coverage for DACA recipients whose DACA status expires.

 Can DACA recipients and their children still attend public school – even after their DACA status expires?
-Yes, the New York City Department of Education (DOE) and the Mayor’s Office are committed to protecting the right of every student in New York City to attend public school, regardless of immigration status.
+Yes.
+The New York City Department of Education (DOE) and the Mayor’s Office are committed to protecting the right of every student in New York City to attend public school, regardless of immigration status.
 The United States Supreme Court has also recognized the importance of public education for all students, including undocumented students.
-Are NYS professional licenses still valid, even after my DACA expires?
-In 2016, the New York Board of Regents authorized DACA recipients, and other applicants “not unlawfully present,” to obtain a professional license and certain teacher certifications if they have met all other requirements for licensure except for their citizenship status.
-A professional license is valid for life unless it is revoked, annulled, or suspended by the Board of Regents.
-However, if you wish to practice or use your professional title in New York State, you are required to register with the Office of Professions periodically.
-It is unclear at this time what the policies are regarding someone who holds a license who loses status before it is time for renewal.
+Are New York State professional licenses still valid, even after my DACA expires?
+In 2016, the New York Board of Regents authorized otherwise eligible DACA recipients to obtain a professional license and certain teacher certifications.
+A New York State professional license is valid for life unless it is revoked, annulled, or suspended by the Board of Regents.
+However, professionals are required to register with the New York State Office of Professions periodically.
+See the New York State Office of Professions site for more information.
 We will provide more information as soon as it’s available.

 Resources for DACA Recipients